What is the Ultimate Canon Wildlife Camera?

 Here are my favorite wildlife cameras.

-When getting the shot is imperative, the extreme EOS R3 is the camera to pick up.
+When getting the shot is imperative, the extreme Canon EOS R1 is the camera you want in your hands.

-While the R3's 24 MP resolution is not high for a full-frame camera, the quality of those pixels is so high that it outperforms higher resolution models.
-Also, the R3 otherwise outperforms all other models.
+While the R1's 24 MP resolution is not high for a full-frame camera, the quality of those pixels is so high that it outperforms higher resolution models.
+Also, the R1 otherwise outperforms all other models.

 This professional-grade camera is sure to put a smile on your face every time you pick it up and again when you review the results.
 If there is action involved, this is a camera I want in my hands.

-The EOS R5 features the best image quality available in a Canon camera combined with impressive overall performance, including outstanding AF performance (including Eye AF) and a continuous shooting rate reaching 20 fps.
-The R5 is a game-changer.
-A pair of R5 bodies are my primary cameras, and I like nothing better.
+The EOS R5 features outstanding ultra-high resolution image quality combined with impressive overall performance, including outstanding AF performance and a continuous shooting rate reaching 20 fps.
+The R5 was a game-changer, and a pair of them were my primary cameras for 4 years.

 Most of EOS R5 Features with Lower Resolution (Imaging Sensor and EVF) and Price, Oustanding AF System, Up-To-40 FPS